 Certain goods require an import license.
 Generally, applications for import licenses are submitted to the central government’s Ministry of Commerce (MOFCOM) or an authorized local office.
 Applications for many goods are approved as a matter of course; in these cases, the license is primarily used to collect trade statistics.
-For other products, approval is not automatic because the Chinese authorities wish to control the importation for reasons such as public health and safety or the existence of tariff rate quotas (i.e. two-stage tariffs, where the right to pay a lower tariff is granted to import up to a specific total quantity of goods).
+For other products, approval is not automatic because the PRC authorities wish to control the importation for reasons such as public health and safety or the existence of tariff-rate quotas (i.e., two-stage tariffs, where the right to pay a lower tariff is granted to import up to a specific total quantity of goods).

 For most manufactured goods, the Chinese importer should apply for an automatic import license, which is free, through MOFCOM.
-It normally takes two weeks or more for MOFCOM to review and approve the application (in Chinese only).
+It usually takes two weeks or more for MOFCOM to review and approve the application, which can be downloaded (in Chinese only).
 U.S. exporters should ensure that their Chinese importer can determine whether the product requires an import license and will follow the application procedures.

 Most businesses require additional permits and permissions from regulators specific to their industry.
-Depending on the sector, U.S. companies may need to seek business permits from multiple Chinese agencies.
+Depending on the sector, U.S. companies may need to seek business permits from multiple PRC agencies.